MAZ01001/rPlaceOverlays/README.md

 The following overlays are there by default, but more can be added or removed by users choice.

-_When using this userscript for the first time these are invisible (use the eye toggle next to the name)._
+_When using this userscript for the first time these are invisible (use the eye toggle next to the name and then click on "update overlays")._

 <details open><summary>Click to toggle list</summary>